psychemedia/storytelling-notes/butterball.md

 "Stop a bit," said Buttercup; "I'll soon show you how to do it; just lay your head on the chopping-block, and you'll soon see."

 So the poor silly thing laid her head down, and Buttercup took an axe and chopped her head off, just as if she had been a chicken.
-Then he laid her head in the bed, and popped her body into the pot, and boiled it so nicely; and when he had done that, he climbed up on the roof, and dragged up with him the fir-tree root and the atone, and put the one over the door, and the other at the top of the chimney.
+Then he laid her head in the bed, and popped her body into the pot, and boiled it so nicely; and when he had done that, he climbed up on the roof, and dragged up with him the fir-tree root and the stone, and put the one over the door, and the other at the top of the chimney.

 So when the household came back &om church, and saw the head on the bed, they thought it was the daughter who lay there asleep; and then they thought they would just taste the broth.